 Most hotel chains have put stringent cleaning protocols in place for in-room surfaces and clean public areas frequently.

-According to a University of Houston study, the first thing we usually touch upon entering a hotel room is the light switch, which happens to be the hotel room's dirtiest surface.
+Sanitize Light Switches According to a University of Houston study, the first thing we usually touch upon entering a hotel room is the light switch, the hotel room's dirtiest surface.
 The study found that the main light switches often contained high levels of fecal bacteria.

 Don't let this unpleasant life truth ruffle your feathers.
 Now that you know, just be prepared with a disinfecting wipe in hand upon entering your hotel room; use it to flip or turn on the light switch and wipe clean the surface.